 Chomp on palm-sized traffic light-coloured tomatoes whole like an apple or pop ripe and juicy cherry and plum tommys like a pick ‘n mix.
 Make a Panzanella to challenge a Tuscan’s where only tomatoes at the height of their season that are full of flavoursome juice will do.

-What vegetables are in season in June?
+What vegetables are in season in Britain in June?

 Multicoloured tomatoes (technically a fruit) come into their own alongside artichokes, chard, fresh garlic and the start of samphire.